Research Areas

 Delusions by Design?
 How Everyday AIs Might Be Fueling Psychosis

-Argues that chatbot-associated delusions are driven in part by sycophantic behavior in chatbot design, which reinforces rather than challenges users' vulnerabilities.
+Argues that chatbot-associated delusions are driven in part by sycophantic behaviour in chatbot design, which reinforces rather than challenges users' vulnerabilities.

 Go deeper